makrai/notes/kratzer88-stage-level-individual-level-pred.md

 2 01...

-When a SICILIAN �dores a piece of mustc, it t s rarely � Belitni oper�. the Intonation and anaphora condittons are s e t up as to be
+When a SICILIAN adores a piece of mustc, it t s rarely a Belitni opera. the Intonation and anaphora condittons are s e t up as to be

 most favorable to the object asymmetric reading.
 Does